pensjonatus/flash-fiction/blog/could-not-understand.md

 ---
-title: 'Could Not Understand'
+title: Could Not Understand
 date: '2015-06-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Bob was by the bar, ordering beers for the table.
 As he was waiting, he looked